laurilehmijoki/s3_website/README.md

 * Let the power users benefit from advanced S3 website features such as redirects, Cache-Control headers and gzip support
 * Be as fast as possible.
 Do in parallel all that can be done in parallel.
-* Maintain 90% backward compatibility with the jekyll-s3 gem

 `s3_website` attempts to be a command-line interface tool that is easy to understand and use.
 For example, `s3_website --help` should print you all the